 - Community Service

 We look into every detail of each case we take on.
 Vandalism is often accidental or done without malicious intent.
 If you simply carve your name and that of a loved one onto a tree or bench, you can be charged with vandalism.
-If you absent-mindedly lean on a car and cause scratching or denting, again, you may be charged for vandalism.
-We understand that it can be very frustrating and confusing that you may be facing criminal charges for what your thought were harmless activities.
+If you absent-mindedly lean on a car and cause scratching or denting, again, you may be charged with vandalism.
+We understand that it can be very frustrating and confusing that you may be facing criminal charges for what you thought were harmless activities.
 We can promise that your vandalism attorney will present you in the best light, bringing forth all the details that can vindicate you from criminal charges.
 Whether your case involves moderate or severe damages, we will listen to your side of the case and aggressively fight for you.
-Our team of vandalism lawyers is equipped with up-to-date knowledge of vandalism law and the experience and skill to apply it on your behalf.
-Call us today for a fee consultation.